nbharadwaj238/DocumentArchiveUtility/README.md

 Document Archive Utility used Azure blob storage solution to store customer documents on cloud, Azure storage services runs in a high-availability environment (data centers), patched and supported by Microsoft.

+Document Archive Utility will compressed and encrypt the files(documents) before uploading to Azure Blob Storage, Also will decrypt and un-compressed files while downloading from Azure Storage.

+Once a document uploaded successfully, DAU will delete this document from physic disk (on premise server).

+#Technologies & Services
+1. .NET CORE 5
+2. Azure Key Vault
+3. Azure Blob Storage
+4. Azure Managed Identity
+5. Azure Active Directory

 # Best Practice
 1. To save money on azure blob storage costs, Use Azure Storage reserved capacity.
 2. Enable Azure roll back access over storage account.